 messengers (e.g. cytokines) between cells and are important in various diseases where

-role in the development of organ failure in laboratory models of non-COVID ARDS but the
+fundamental role in the development of organ failure in laboratory models of non-COVID

-investigators do not yet know the role of these vesicles in the development of ARDS/MOF in
+ARDS but the investigators do not yet know the role of these vesicles in the development

-of MVs are released within the lung (especially in severe COVID-19), which then "transmit"
+numbers of MVs are released within the lung (especially in severe COVID-19), which then

-signals and inflammation to other organs via the bloodstream, causing organs to fail.
+"transmit" signals and inflammation to other organs via the bloodstream, causing organs

-Furthermore, as chemical messengers (e.g. cytokines) are hidden inside these vesicles, they
+to fail.
+Furthermore, as chemical messengers (e.g. cytokines) are hidden inside these

 Other: no intervention-mechanistic study